-The program forms part of the Advance Queensland Program which is designed to create the knowledge-based jobs of the future, drive productivity improvements and build on Queensland's natural advantages.
+This program aims to accelerate the development and deployment of significant, highly collaborative, industry-based platform technology projects in Queensland to spur innovation-led economic growth.
+It forms part of the Advance Queensland Program which is designed to create the knowledge-based jobs of the future, drive productivity improvements and build on Queensland's natural advantages.

 Funding between $250,000 and $5 million is available per project.
 Projects will be funded at a minimum 1:3 ratio of government-to-applicant funding.

 The cash contribution from the lead applicant and their partners may include contributions from governments other than the Queensland government.
 However, the cash contribution from private sector sources must be at least 25% of the project costs.
 The cash contribution must be new investment.

 The application is a two-stage process:

 - Be a business (GST-registered, with an ABN).

 - Have total cash contributions (from the applicant and partner organisations) that are at least three times greater than the ITF funding sought.

 - Be able to demonstrate an ability to fund at least 75% of the cost of the eligible project, other than from Queensland government funding sources - for instance by providing certified financial statements (including profit and loss statement and balance sheet) for the previous two financial years or otherwise demonstrating that that match funding is guaranteed.